 Kimishige Ishizaka, distinguished immunologist who guided growth of nascent LJI, dies

-LA JOLLA, CA—Dr. Kimishige Ishizaka, discoverer of a novel class of antibodies and the first Scientific Director of the La Jolla Institute for Allergy and Immunology (LJI), has died on July 6 in Yamagata City, Japan.
+LA JOLLA, CA—Dr. Kimishige Ishizaka, discoverer of a novel class of antibodies and the first Scientific Director of the La Jolla Institute for Immunology (LJI), has died on July 6 in Yamagata City, Japan.
 He was 92 years old.

 “Dr. Ishizaka was a true founding father of our Institute,” said LJI President and Chief Scientific Officer Mitchell Kronenberg.
 “His agreement to join us at the very beginning signaled that the LJI would become a worthy place for the best scientists in the world to come and work.
 As our first scientific director and later as president, he instituted a culture of collaboration and caring, while promoting innovative, high quality research.”